 Bypass application login - ' OR 1 = 1 --

-Generates exception with SQL server version - OR CAST(@@version as int) = 1 –
+Generates exception with SQL server version - ‘OR CAST(@@version as int) = 1 --

 STEP3: Detect & Explore

 So the bad news is my app just got attacked.
 The good news is that Threat Detection alerts me to this in real-time, and helps me analyze and ultimately fix the issue.
 Let’s walk through that experience.